 Take advantage of this hands-on course to significantly push up your chances to be the candidate of choice at the end.
-Moreover, this course is a very good value.
+Moreover, this course is of very good value.
 Each lesson costs less than $3.
 Pays for itself, doesn't it?

 On October 6th, Mr. Klemens F. from Bremen wrote to me: